 And furthermore, Shamans and traditional healers continue to remain the popular choice of mental health care throughout the country.
 For Indonesian’s, it is better and cheaper to attribute confusing or abnormal behavior to spiritual weakness, spells or possession.
 There is no stigma attached to being under a spell or possessed.

 Inadequate access to the medications and treatments commonly available throughout much of the world has devastating consequences.
 Many people don’t even know they can get better.

+Throughout this time I have participated in regular dialogues with Indonesia's experts and activists, informing them what I am finding, seeking their expertise.
+I receive leads.
+But mostly I found the men and women I photograph by expertise communities and asking questions.
 My photographs have been cited by several of Indonesia's Mental Health Professional's and activists in their reports.
 In 2013 Human Rights Watch contacted me after seeing my published photographs.
 For three years I assisted them with suggestions for expert and activist contacts.
-In 2015 I helped them to access homes and shelters I had visited that were willing to meet with an HRW investagator.
+In 2015 I helped them to access homes and shelters I had visited that were willing to meet with an HRW visiting.
 After that I was hired to photograph for their multi media production.
-My work with them has always been a parallel cooperative relationship, I photograh apart from the investagator, apart from the video crew.
+My work with them has always been a parallel cooperative relationship, I investigator apart from the investigator, apart from the video crew.
 Images from the series: Disorder are included in the Human Rights Watch report: LIVING IN HELL released March 21, 2016 and in their press releases, hand outs and in the multi media presentation.

-Currently I am photojournalist reporting on an issue that in Indonesia has come to rest on the edge of a window of opportunity.
-As I continue this ongong documentary the men and women I photograph are still waiting.
+Currently I remain a photojournalist reporting on an issue that in Indonesia has come to rest on the edge of a window of opportunity.
+As I continue this ongoing documentary the men and women I photograph are still waiting.